Shotgun: which choke?

 Hunting use

-In hunting use, the size of the shot grain is the most important factor.
-Shots at small game (except roe deer) are mainly fired up to a distance of 35 meters.
-If, as is the case with old shotguns, it is not possible to screw in interchangeable chokes from the outset by means of a fixed choke bore, a ¼-choke and a full choke are generally recommended for hunting - but as always, the following applies: test for safety yourself!
+In hunting use, the size of the shot grain is crucial.
+Shots at small game (excluding roe deer) are mainly taken at distances of up to 35 meters.
+If, as with old shotguns, interchangeable chokes can be screwed in, a ¼ choke and a full choke are generally recommended for hunting - as always, however: Test for safety yourself!